gh123man/SwiftUI-LazyPager/README.md

 - Use `.settings` to [modify advanced settings](https://github.com/gh123man/SwiftUI-LazyPager/blob/master/Sources/LazyPager/LazyPager.swift#L73).
 - Use `.absoluteContentPosition` to subscribe to content position updates (the index + the offset while paging)
 - Use `.onZoom` to get notified of the current zoom level
-- Use `.onDrag` to handle drag events during page transitions
+- Use `.onDrag` to handle drag events when the user interacts with the view.
+No triggered when page is changed programmatically.

 # Detailed usage